 The closed technique of Rhinoplasty only utilizes internal incisions, leaving no visible scarring after the procedure.

 Dr. Tong will discuss the best ways to care for your incisions, and thereby minimize the resulting scars after your procedure.
-In general, scars tend to heal better when incisions are kept clean and sun exposure is limited.
+In general, scars tend to heal better when incisions are kept clean and sun exposure is limited post operatively.
 Keeping the area clean in the first week plays a key role in reducing the chances of infection, which can lead to poor scarring.
 Applying sunscreen on the scar starting one week after surgery can provide the necessary protection against UV rays that have the potential to darken immature scars.

 In addition to sunscreen, patients should avoid active or direct tanning of the area.
 If you plan on being outdoors for an extended period of time, you should wear a hat that will sufficiently cover the nose.
 Most men and women find their Rhinoplasty scars are virtually undetectable once they heal.
 Patients should be aware that all scars will evolve and mature as they heal, initially starting with a light pink colour and gradually fading to closely match the surrounding skin.
 Every person has a different timeline for scar maturation, but most patients have a fairly minimal scar even at 6 weeks after surgery.
 If the scar is visible to some extent while the scar is healing, patients can use makeup to hide it until it ultimately fades.